Gin and Tonic Cocktail

 Pre-step

-Get a cocktail shaker, measuring glass, citrus squeezer and double old fashioned glass.
+Get a measuring glass, citrus squeezer, and double old fashioned glass or rocks glass.

-Fill the shaker with ice and after measuring the ingredients out, pour them into it.
+Fill the glass with ice, and after measuring the ingredients, pour them into it.

 Step one

-Get the ingredients – gin, lime, and tonic water.
+Get the ingredients – dry gin, fresh lime, and tonic water.

 Step two